GSNCodes/Document-Scanner-OpenCV-CPP/README.md

 ## Document - Scanner

-This repository contains code for a basica scanning application.
+This repository contains code for a basic scanning application.
 When a path to a document image is provided, the following processes take place :-
   * The biggest contours is assumed to be the document and hence it is first obtained.
   * The corner points are re-ordered according to the warp function's needs.